Constrained Posterior Sampling: Time Series Generation with Hard Constraints: Experiments

-\textbf{Metrics:} We evaluate the performance of \projectabbr\ on three fronts - \textbf{sample quality, ability to track the test time series, and constraint violation}.
-For sample quality, we use the Frechet Time Series Distance (\textbf{FTSD}) metric \citep{narasimhan2024time, paul2022psaganprogressiveselfattention} for the unconditional setting and the Joint Frechet Time Series Distance (\textbf{J-FTSD}) metric \citep{narasimhan2024time} for the conditional setting.
-The FTSD metric is also referred to as \textbf{Context-FID} \citep{paul2022psaganprogressiveselfattention}.
-For simplicity, we indicate both these metrics by Frechet Distance or FD.
-Additionally, we show the Train on Synthetic and Test on Real (\textbf{TSTR}) metric for sample quality.
-For TSTR, we choose random imputation as the task with 75\% masking.
-We train the TimesNet model \citep{wu2023timesnettemporal2dvariationmodeling} for imputation on the synthesized training data, generated with constraints, and evaluate the trained model on the real test data for imputation performance.
-We report the mean squared error (MSE) on the real test set as the TSTR metric.
-Lower MSE indicates accurate modeling of the true data distribution.
+\textbf{Metrics:} To compare the samples generated with constraints to the real test samples on a distribution level, we use the Frechet Time Series Distance (\textbf{FTSD}) metric \citep{narasimhan2024time, paul2022psaganprogressiveselfattention} for the unconditional setting (also referred to as \textbf{Context-FID} \citep{paul2022psaganprogressiveselfattention}) and the Joint Frechet Time Series Distance (\textbf{J-FTSD}) metric \citep{narasimhan2024time} for the conditional setting.
+We indicate both these metrics by the Frechet Distance (FD).
+We also report the Train on Synthetic and Test on Real (\textbf{TSTR}) metric for random imputation with 75\% masking and the Discriminative Score (\textbf{DS}) \citep{yoon2019time} for sample quality and diversity.
+We also compute sample-wise comparison metrics, like the Dynamic Time Warping (\textbf{DTW}) \citep{muller2007dynamic} metric between a real sample and the sample generated with corresponding constraints.
+This metric is useful when the number of constraints is large, where any desired constrained generation approach should generate a sample that is similar to the test sample from which the constraints are extracted.
+For constraint violation, we report the average constraint violation magnitude.
+A detailed discussion on the baselines and metrics is provided in Appendix \ref{sec:baseline} and Appendix \ref{sec:metrics}, respectively.
+Tables \ref{tab:main_results} and \ref{tab:aux_main_table} contain comparisons of these metrics between \projectabbr\ and other baselines on multiple datasets.
+As such, we make the following observations about the generated sample quality.

-From our evaluation procedure, note that we aim to enforce one test sample per set of constraints.
-Therefore, an ideal approach is expected to generate a sample that is similar to that single test sample.
-To estimate this, we report the Dynamic Time Warping (\textbf{DTW}) metric \citep{muller2007dynamic} and the Structural Similarity Index Measure (\textbf{SSIM}) metric \citep{nilsson2020understandingssim}.
-Though SSIM is typically used for images, in essence, both these metrics capture the similarity between the generated sample and the real test sample that belongs to the constraint set.
-Similarly, for constraint violation, we report the ratio of the generated samples that do not belong to the constraint set to the total number of test samples.
-We also report the average constraint violation magnitude.

-A detailed discussion on the baselines, metrics, etc., is provided in Sec. \ref{sec:baseline} and Sec. \ref{sec:metrics} of the Appendix, respectively.
-Across all metrics, \projectabbr\ outperforms the baselines on real-world and simulated datasets in conditional and unconditional settings.
-We provide intuitive reasons, backed by empirical evidence, for these performance gains by answering the following key questions: